o-mariam/Shell_Script/README.md

 ## Usage:

-1. Ensure you have `bash` installed and the `event.dat` file is present in the same directory as the `tool.sh` script.
+1. Ensure you have `bash` installed and the `date.dat` file is present in the same directory as the `tool.sh` script.

 2. Grant execution permissions to the script:
    ```bash
    chmod +x tool.sh
    ```

-3. Use any of the aforementioned commands to interact with the `event.dat` data.
+3. Use any of the aforementioned commands to interact with the `date.dat` data.

 ---